We want to take this opportunity to introduce ourselves and the role we play at Harwell Community Primary School.

 The full Governing Body meets five times a year, and sub-committees dealing with Resources (staffing, finance and premises) and Educational Effectiveness each meet four times a year.
 Once approved, the minutes of all our meetings are put on the Governors noticeboard and are also available from the school office.

-If you are interested in the work we do and would like to find out more or have any other questions, please contact the school.
-You can also write to the Chair of the governing body, Liz Waters, via our school office.
+If you are interested in the work we do and would like to find out more or have any other questions, please contact the school office.
+You can also contact the Chair of the governing body, Ann Parham, via our clerk to governors firstname.lastname@example.org